 The skin is an organ that protects us, and our dogs, from the outside world.
 It protects the bones, muscles, and internal organs.

 The skin also helps regulate body temperature.
 Dogs, like us, are prone to skin conditions that can compromise health.
-Parasites, mast cell tumors, allergies, and lick granuloma are just a few ailments that can affect our canine pals.

 The No-Fail Way to Treat Dog Elbow Callus